Primary

 The mistake to avoid is holding for too long with degrading posture — shorter holds with perfect alignment beat longer holds with rounded shoulders.
 When your posture breaks down, you've lost the core training benefit and risk lower back strain.

-Want Farmer Hold in your program?
+See where Farmer Hold fits in your weekly plan

 Stand with feet hip-width apart with heavy dumbbells or farmer walk handles on each side.